junlangliu/Entropy_code/README.md

 4. Instructions for use

-   The following 3 points should be taken great care of if you are working on your own proteins.
+   The following 4 points should be taken great care of if you are working on your own proteins.

-   1) Diverse initial configurations with correct format for NAMD;
+   1) Diverse initial configurations with correct format for NAMD (Easy);
+   2) Selection of collective variables (It's arts but science :) );
-   2) Correct choice of metadynamics parameters (which depend on proteins and collective variables);
+   3) Selection of metadynamics parameters (Depend on proteins and collective variables, much easier that point 2);
-   3) Convergence check;
+   4) Convergence check (Very important!!!
+Never report your results before this step.
+We recommend our criteria.);